eigerco/polka-storage-book/src/glossary.md

 A sector is a contiguous array of bytes on which a storage provider puts together, seals,and performs Proofs of Spacetime on.
 Storage providers store data on the network in fixed-size sectors.

-For more information on sectors, you can read the original Filecoin specification:
+For more information on sectors, read the original Filecoin specification:
 <https://spec.filecoin.io/#section-glossary.sector>

 ### Session